telerik/blazor-docs/knowledge-base/grid-autofit-columns.md

 The **JavaScript** tab in the following example implements a JS function and sets up the `MutationObserver` tool to listen for DOM changes.

+> Replace the `Index` type of the `DotNetObjectReference` with the type of the component that hosts this code.

 <div class="skip-repl"></div>
 ````C#
 @implements IDisposable